optittm/survey-back-api/README.md

 - [Survey Front Library](https://github.com/optittm/survey-front-library): The front-end library for the Survey project.
 - Survey Back API: The back-end API for the Survey project.
 You are currently in this repository.
-- [Survey Reporting Module](https://github.com/optittm/survey-reporting-module): The reporting module for the Survey project.
+- [Survey Front Modal](https://github.com/optittm/survey-front-modal): The reporting module for the Survey project.
+A popup modal asking the user for feedback.

 ## Requirements